Tropical Storm Eta floods South Florida, could make second landfall late week

 Conditions over the eastern Gulf of Mexico support sustenance of Eta at current strength as it parallels the Gulf Coast of Florida, with warm sea surface temperatures and relaxed upper-level winds.
 Ordinarily, this would be a recipe for strengthening, but insurgences of dry air are expected to inhibit any more significant intensification of Eta.

 Concern is growing though that Eta may stubbornly lash Florida once again, this time between Tampa Bay and the Big Bend late in the week into the weekend.
-By then, the National Hurricane Center forecasts Eta to be a lower-end tropical storm, but direct impacts from storm surge, wind, and flooding rains remain possible.
+By then, the National Hurricane Center forecasts Eta to be a lower-end tropical storm, but direct impacts from storm surge, wind and flooding rains remain possible.